Meet the Team

 Having a canine companion needs to be a two-way street.
 Often we expect our dogs to be so very human.
 Gillian’s goal is to encourage dog owners to consider their dog’s emotional needs, to learn how to read their body language to better understand them, and to set them up for success.
 Training does amazing things for your relationship, and communication.

 Melissa Kolmar completed her internship at New Dawn Animal Behavior Center, and is a Certified Professional Dog Trainer – Knowledge Assessed (CPDT–KA) as well as an AKC Canine Good Citizen Evaluator.
 Melissa has loved animals since she was a child.
 Her family always had lots of dogs while she was growing up and even when she was a baby, one dog was always “hers.”

 Melissa graduated college with a BA in Communications.
-She began working as a graphic designer and is now a Design Manager at a global company located in Oldsmar.
+She began working as a graphic designer, before transitioning into training dogs and leading marketing efforts at New Dawn.

 Melissa loves learning about animal behavior and training.
 In 2013, she became a member of Florida State Animal Response Coalition (FLSARC).
 Within a week, she began deploying to help dogs rescued from cruelty cases.
 During these deployments, she learned a lot from the behavior specialists at the ASPCA and realized she has a true passion for it.